Clinical resource for qualified practitioners. For client-facing information, visit our client page or TraumaDirectory.org.

 The clinical framework you weren't taught in training

-Specialist training and supervision for therapists working with dissociative disorders and complex trauma.
+Specialist training and consultation for therapists working with dissociative disorders and complex trauma.
 Clinical resources grounded in current research and what actually works in the room.

 Dr. Julia Andre